Why A Single Question Decides The Fates Of Central American Migrants

 On a cold winter night in Virginia, Trejo heads out for dinner with his lawyer.
 His case is a family affair, after all.
 His lawyer, Jill Mármol, is married to Trejo's cousin Alexis Mármol, who is about to take the bar exam to work as an immigration lawyer.

 Trejo wanted to take them out to dinner to El Sol Azteca, where he works after high school.
 As they walk in, he's greeted warmly by the staff.
-It's obvious that in the short time he's been here, he's built a life.
+It's obvious that in the short time he's been here, he has built a life.

 "He's a really well-liked kid," Jill says.